 Most of the expats need to get a good international health insurance.
 Consequently, you need to verify whether your company provides you with medical insurance in Singapore and to check what it does not cover, such as caps on chronic illness, very limited cover for condition such as cancer, no maternity benefits or the insurance scope is not international.
 You will not be able to be treated in your country of nationality or the cover will not apply during holidays abroad or business trip.
 Coverage works on a reimbursement basis which means that whatever the cost of the hospitalization you will have to pay everything in advance and claim back.
 Keep in mind that this process can take up to 3 months before receiving funds on your bank account.
 You must also bear in mind that domestic policies in terms of medical coverage vary from company to company in Singapore.

-Should you benefit from a local insurance provided by your company, you will need to consider an International health insurance to bring you peace of mind.
-It is actually possible to sign up for a “top-up” insurance to address those inadequacies.
-If your company does not provide health insurance at all, you should definitely choose a private company and look at solutions to get you cover.
+If you don’t benefit from an insurance plan provided by your company, you will need to consider an International health insurance to bring you some peace of mind.
+Make sure that it covers all your medical expenses in Singapore but also abroad if you need to travel.
 Do not neglect it, especially in Singapore where medical costs are among the most expensive in the world.

 Take advantage of the public transportation system